Daniel-SG/KStreamConsumerBoilerPlate/README.md

   * If you use Confluent run `export CONFLUENT_HOME=Your confluent path/confluent-6.0.1;
         export PATH=$PATH:$CONFLUENT_HOME/bin;` and finally `confluent local services start`

+* In intelliJ you may need to do right click in the name of the project and select 'Add Framework Support' and select Maven
 * You can produce streaming data running `curl -s https://stream.meetup.com/2/rsvps | sh installationKafkaPath/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic NameOfYourTopic`